 The Best Car Health Monitor does more than simply read engine codes.
 These convenient car diagnostic tools can alert you when a problem happens and save you money at the mechanic.
 Most will pay for themselves easily, making them a great investment for your garage.

 Want to get one for yourself?
-Check out our picks for the 5 best car health monitors from 2020.
+Check out the 5 best car health monitors in 2020.
 With a wide range of features and compatibility, you’re sure to find one that fits your needs.